-Lucy Hodge, director of Vantage Finance, said: “This is a really good example of when specialist advisers can work with brokers to help them get a deal over the line.
+Lucy Barrett, MD of Vantage Finance, said: “This is a really good example of when specialist advisers can work with brokers to help them get a deal over the line.

 We took the time to look at the case in detail – the four directors of the company might not have been landlords before but they each earned £60,000 a year through property development.